What We Do

 In short, CNP recruits qualified candidates for job openings with our nonprofit clients.
 CNP is commissioned by these clients to identify and recruit appropriate staff.
 There is never any fee to candidates.
 Once you have registered on our website, you can apply to our available job opportunities.

-Applying is simple—you submit your résumé to the email provided, and a recruiter will reach out directly if your skills and experience match what the position requires.
-If contacted, a recruiter will conduct a brief phone screen and invite you into our office for a professional interview at his or her discretion.
+Applying is simple—you submit your résumé through the link at the bottom of the relevant job description, and a recruiter will reach out directly if your skills and experience match what the position requires.
+If contacted, a recruiter will conduct a brief phone screen and invite you for a professional face-to-face interview at their discretion.
 CNP recommends the most qualified of these interviewed candidates to our client organizations, and from there an interview may be set up between you and the client.
 If selected as the top candidate for a position, CNP will extend the offer on behalf of the client.

-Additionally, CNP is an award-winning staffing firm and has earned the title of Inavero’s 2015 Best of Staffing Award for our service to both our candidates and clients.
+Additionally, CNP is an award-winning staffing firm and has earned the title of Clearly Rated’s Best of Staffing every year since 2015!
 This designation is earned by fewer than 2% of all staffing agencies, and our talent satisfaction ratings are over three times the industry average.
-In our most recent customer satisfaction survey, over 66% of our candidates gave us ratings of a 9 or 10.
+In our most recent customer satisfaction survey, over 88% of our candidates gave us ratings of a 9 or 10.
 We are committed to continuing to provide the best experience possible to all of our candidates.

 Once you sign up as a candidate, there is no guarantee of employment—Careers In Nonprofits is not a placement firm, working instead on behalf of our nonprofit clients.
 There is no fee to candidates for signing up; consider CNP as another resource in your job search.